tmusolf/GoogleMapToOSMAndGPX/README.md

 ```

 ## Parting words
+I use this utility on a regular basis and it's made importing my custom GMaps so much easier.
 This is a work in progress as I learn more about OSMAnd's handling of GPX files and its GPX extensions.
+Feedback and comments welcome.

 I'm not python guru so the code structure is probably not totally pythonic.

+I'm sharing this in the hope that they are of use to the broader OSMAnd community.